Michael Aldrich: Tavistock Institute of Human Relations 1989-99

-sciences but was somewhat in the shadows of the world-famous founding fathers who had once worked there or indeed were still working there.
+sciences but was somewhat in the shadows of the people who had once worked there or were still working there.
 These people were approaching retirement and the TIHR needed to renew itself.
 The transition of the TIHR was to take nearly two decades.

-The 1989-99 period was characterised by the physical relocation of the TIHR from the Tavistock Clinic in Hampstead to its own building in London's City financial district; the stabilisation of the institute's finances;the 50th Anniversary (1997) celebration that saluted the past achievements while embracing future challenges; the publication of the Tavistock Anthology which served to draw an elegant line under the TIHR's previous achievements; and the development of new lines of research by a talented younger team.
+The 1989-99 period was characterised by the moving of the TIHR from the Tavistock Clinic in Hampstead to its own building in London's City financial district; the stabilisation of the institute's finances; the 50th Anniversary (1997) celebration that saluted the past achievements while embracing future challenges; the publication of the Tavistock Anthology which served to draw a line under the TIHR's previous achievements; and the development of new lines of research by a talented younger team.

 Aldrich left the council in 1999.
 He remains a member of the Tavistock Association.